top of page

 Gently, she raises herself,

-The stars are scattered on the Milky River,
+The stars drift in the Milky River, twinkling,

-And Alioth of Dipper are about to descend.
+as Alioth of the Dipper is about to descend.

 She asks for the time, and I reply: